 I found another BBC documentary about Northern Soul.
 This one aired September 25, 2013, on BBC2 in the United Kingdom.
 It is titled “Northern Soul: Keeping the Faith” and appears to have been part of a series called “The Culture Show.”

 (Note, in doing maintenance to make sure links are still working in my old posts, I discovered that the YouTube video embedded above has been blocked.
-However, someone has posted the documentary on Vimeo.
+Now it seems to be working again.
+However, in case it’s not someone has also posted the documentary on Vimeo.
 Link here: http://vimeo.com/85002091 )

 This documentary seems related to “Living for the Weekend,” the July 2014 documentary airing on BBC4 that I posted about in my last installment, which you can read here.
 (Who knew there were all these separate BBC channels?
 I always thought BBC was just plain old BBC, period.)
 Some of the archival footage in today’s BBC2 documentary also ran in the BBC4 film.
 Plus I recognize some of the club dancers who are reminiscing about their youth and reconnecting with their decades-old dance moves.
 However, while the BBC4 documentary focused on the clubs, music, and DJs, the BBC2 documentary is more about the “people” aspect and sociological phenomenon of Northern Soul as an “underground” music culture. –